 This two-year program takes students deep into particular cultures and eras and hones their command of historical research and analysis.
 The program also develops students’ critical thinking, written and oral communication, and their understanding of the rich diversity of human experience.

-Students in the program work closely with faculty mentors and get unequaled experience and responsibility in their research and study.
-An introductory seminar to graduate studies prepares students for graduate seminars on topics in American, European, Latin American, East Asian, and Comparative History.
+Students in the program work closely with faculty mentors and get thorough experience and responsibility in their research and study.
+An introductory seminar to graduate studies prepares students for graduate seminars on topics in American, European, Latin American, East Asian, African, Middle Eastern and Comparative History.

 To finish their masters degree at Cal Poly, students undertake either original historical research, by writing a thesis, or deepen their expertise in two historical fields of their choice, through the comprehensive exams option.